geoffder/dometyl-keyboard/README.md

-* (Mostly) closed [configuration](dometyl/lib/boards/deractyl.ml) with thumb and plate based off of the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight), but with the addition of aggresive secondary column tilt. ![deractyl prototype](images/deractyl_prototype.png)
+* (Mostly) closed [configuration](dometyl/lib/boards/deractyl.ml) with thumb and plate based off of the [Compactyl](https://github.com/dereknheiley/dactyl-manuform-tight), but with the addition of aggressive secondary column tilt. ![deractyl prototype](images/deractyl_prototype.png)
 * Configurable heat-set insert screw holes (visible in other examples) or bumpon feet can be placed at the base of walls of your choosing